SeanMcLoughlin/seanmcloughl.in/README.md

 # seanmcloughl.in
 My personal website.
-Made with GitHub pages and [Jekyll](https://jekyllrb.com/).
+Made with GitHub Pages and [Hugo](https://gohugo.io/).